All of our content is written by humans, not robots. Learn More

 When we’re talking about wireless devices and their reliability, Wi-Fi interference comes to mind.
 And yes, wireless interference can be an issue for Wi-Fi-connected security systems.

 However, many wireless systems don’t need Wi-Fi at all.
-As we mentioned above, there are wireless systems that use cellular signals to transmit alerts.
-So even if you don’t have Wi-Fi, or don’t trust your Wi-Fi network’s reliability, cellular security systems are your best bet.
+As we mentioned above, there are wireless systems that use cellular signals to transmit alerts which is what we recommend.
 You can read our list of the best cellular security systems for more information.

 DID YOU KNOW: Cellular security systems communicate via cellular signals, the same signals a cell phone uses to send texts or place calls.
 So if you have good cellular reception in your home, cellular systems will work for you.